In a world full of ugly how will we teach our children to be decent human beings?

 My oldest son is quite literally growing into a man before my eyes, and as I watched my husband walking with him I was filled with a sense of awe.
 An understanding of the great privilege a parent holds gripped me all over again.

 I believe the greatest mistake we can make in parenting is to put the power to impact our children into the hands of others.
 Whether this is a politician, school, church, society, or anyone else.

 Ours are the words they hear daily.
 It’s our voices that have the ability to shape what they understand to be true of the world and themselves.

 With a million voices vying for their attention, I want ours to be the loudest.
 We are the ones that love them.
 No matter how well-intentioned he may be, the president doesn’t love my children.
 Whether they be a republican or democrat, conservative or liberal, they don’t love our children.

 They do not know my children individually and they do not know what is best for them.

 Therefore, I will not give them that much credit.

 I refuse to give away the power that I possess to influence my children because of what celebrities, politicians, or anyone else choose to do or say.
 In a world full of agendas and lies, I pray that our home will be filled with love and grace so that they won’t feel the need to look elsewhere for their worth.. or anyone else’s, for that matter.

 Wherever I may fear the greatest threat comes from, supposing it’s the White House or the house down the street, I want my kids to know that their greatest ally on Earth is right here, walking next to them.

 Though imperfect as we are, we love them fiercely.
-My hope is, if I am honest with them for my need of grace, they will be honest with their need and that will extend far beyond our home.
+My hope is, if I am honest with them for my need for grace, they will be honest with their need and that will extend far beyond our home.